MozillaFoundation/foundation.mozilla.org/README.md

 - Clone the `fomo-l10n` repository locally.
 - Set the `LOCAL_PATH_TO_L10N_REPO` variable in your `.env` file.
 Use the absolute path to your copy of the `fomo-l10n` repository and include the trailing slash.
 E.g. `LOCAL_PATH_TO_L10N_REPO=/Users/username/Documents/GitHub/fomo-l10n/`

-### Exposing latest source strings:
+### Exposing the latest source strings:
 - Make sure your local repositories of `fomo-l10n` and `foundation.mozilla.org` are matching the latest revision from master.
 - Run `inv docker-makemessages` from your `foundation.mozilla.org` repository.
 - Files should have been updated in your `fomo-l10n` repository.
 You can now create a pull-request.

 ### Getting the latest translations for local dev

-Latest translations are uploaded to S3.
+The latest translations are uploaded to S3.
 To get them, run:
 - `curl -o translations.tar https://foundation-site-translations.s3.amazonaws.com/translations.tar`
 - `tar -C network-api -xvf translations.tar`

 You don't need to run `compilemessages` and it works for both pipenv or docker workflows.

-The `translations_github_commit_[...]` file from the archive is only used for debug purposes on Heroku.
+The `translations_github_commit_[...]` file from the archive is only used for debugging purposes on Heroku.
 It can be safely deleted if needed.

 ## Contributing